-Offering delicious dining and great value, set menus are prime opportunity to sample sensational cuisine without the à la carte price tag – not to mention a perfect excuse to indulge in a multi-course meal.
+Offering delicious dining and great value, set menus are a prime opportunity to sample sensational cuisine without the à la carte price tag – not to mention a perfect excuse to indulge in a multi-course meal.

 For more information about Malmaison Cheltenham’s Prix Fixe menu visit malmaison.com directly.

 Whether you’re looking for a mid-week treat or early evening dinner, the menu features a contemporary selection of dishes that showcase the season’s finest ingredients, and is sure to delight diners with varying palates.

 Offering exquisite yet relaxed fine dining in the centre of Cheltenham, The White Spoon serves delicate British dishes which focus on using quality, seasonal produce, with the set menu offering the chance to sample Chris White’s innovative cooking for less.